St. Petersburg Uber and Lyft Ride Share Accident Lawyers

 After a rideshare crash, Florida law may entitle you to financial recovery for your necessary medical expenses, property damage, lost wages, and pain and suffering relating to your car accident.
 If the at-fault driver is guilty of criminal recklessness, such as drunk driving, you might also be eligible for punitive damages.
 Punitive damages go beyond the costs of the accident, providing additional compensation to punish the driver for breaking the law.

-The legal team at Bulluck Law Group will work day and night to make sure a rideshare insurance company or another defendant pay what you deserve.
+The legal team at Bulluck Law Group will work day and night to make sure a rideshare insurance company or another defendant pays what you deserve.
 Whether your injuries were minor or life-threatening, your case can benefit from legal attention.
-We’ll help with every aspect of financial recovery, from finding a trusted physician and relieving medical debt to helping you fix your vehicle.
+We’ll help with every aspect of a financial recovery, from finding a trusted physician and relieving medical debt to helping you fix your vehicle.

 How Can a Rideshare Accident Attorney Help?

 Without a trusted personal injury attorney representing you during insurance settlement negotiations, you will be at the mercy of a large, multimillion-dollar company.
 Uber and Lyft’s insurers do not really care about your future.
 They care about the company’s bottom line.
 This can equal unfair delays in payments and extremely low settlement offers.
 Only with help from an attorney can you ensure you get the most possible compensation for your claim.